CANTUS-Project/api/source/resource_types.rst

 To retrieve a list of all genres, you would therefore submit a ``GET`` request to ``/genres/``.
 To access information about a particular genre, say genre 25, submit a request to ``/genres/25/``.
-On a different deployment, or with a different implementation or version of the CANTUS server, the URL path may be entirely different.
+On a different deployment, or with a different implementation or version of the Cantus server, the URL path may be entirely different.
 However, if ``"browse_genres"`` appears in the ``"resources"`` member of a response, it will always point to the list of genres, and substituting a value for ``{id}`` will always give information related to a specific genre.